To receive a FREE Learning and Attention Issues information kit, call our 24 hour recorded helpline 1-888-207-6231

-Serving Central and North County, The IEP Guy is an experienced non-attorney special education rights advocate with expertise in IEP’s dealing with processing disorders, specific learning disabilities, autism spectrum disorder, dyslexia, ADD, ADHD and special education eligibility.
+Serving Central and North County, The IEP Guy is an experienced non-attorney special education rights advocate with expertise in IEP’s dealing with processing disorders, specific learning disabilities, autism spectrum disorder, dyslexia, ADHD and special education eligibility.

 During an 8 year stint as a full-time employee for one of San Diego’s largest school districts, The IEP Guy participated in 2 or 3 daily IEP meetings.
 Doing the math, this adds up to more than 2,000 IEP meetings!

 This unique professional experience is supplemented with The IEP Guy’s educational background: a bachelor's and master’s degree in legal studies along with completion of the Special Education Advocacy program offered by the University of San Diego School of Law.
 A combination unequaled by any other special education advocate in San Diego and proven successful in creating positive outcomes for parents and students.
 Voice of San Diego recently showcased The IEP Guy in an article related to trends in special education funding.

 Don't get caught up in trying to solve the special education puzzle on your own.
 It's stressful, time-consuming and the learning curve alone will require months of your time!
 Wouldn't that time be better spent doing the things you like?

 An interesting recent study revealed that spending money on time-saving services is linked to greater life satisfaction and happiness!
 Yes, that's right, working adults reported greater happiness after spending money on a time-saving purchase than on a material purchase.
 The study suggests that using money to buy time can protect people from the detrimental effects of time pressure on life satisfaction.